kobachii-d/VannameiVision/README.md

 </p>

 <p align="justify">
-Detecting susceptible shrimp larvae is a challenge that necessitates specialized expertise.
-We propose an optimized approach, leveraging probabilistic deep learning with transfer learning and deep metric learning using a triplet loss function.
-Our method achieves high accuracy and robustness, particularly with the DenseNet121 model.
+Detecting susceptible shrimp larvae is a critical challenge that requires sophisticated techniques and expertise.
+This project, VannameiVision, presents a novel approach to address this issue.
+Leveraging the combined power of probabilistic deep learning, transfer learning, and deep metric learning using a triplet loss function, we've introduced a highly optimized model for shrimp larvae detection.
 </p>